MrPowley/Custom-auto-boost_2.5/README.md

 # Notable changes from original
 - Added a progressbar to the turbo-metrics calculation
 - Added a stage 4 for a final encode with Av1an
+- (Technically more accurate by a small margin)

 # Todo, functionality
 - (WIP) Add a home-made encoding framework (alternative to Av1an), because why not